 Cons: Risk of non-response bias, not useful for the specific target group

 Use your personal contacts to spread the news about your survey around.
 First, put the survey on your social media and encourage friends to share it.
 Be sure to seem friendly and excited - this way you persuade people to do it.

 However easy, this approach is not free of limitations.
 For one, your friends might not fit your target group.
 Secondly, they might be too similar to each other, posing a risk of non-response bias (to learn more about non-response bias, click here).
-Lastly, their answers might be distorted by their proximity to you - they might want to lie in the questionnaire to fit the way you perceive them.
+Lastly, their answers might be distorted by their proximity to you.
+For example, they might lie in your questionnaire to protect their friendly image.